Paris: Avoid the 8 Biggest Scams and Rip-Offs

 Did you find this article on how to avoid rip-offs in Paris useful?
 Pin it for later.

-Did you know that wonderful travelers like you support Travel Bliss?
-By booking through some links on this site, you’re helping to keep Travel Bliss alive (at no cost to you).
-I only recommend stuff that will genuinely boost your travel experience, so thanks a million for your support.
-You rock!
+Travel Bliss is supported by travelers like you.
+When you book using certain links on this site, it helps keep Travel Bliss alive at zero extra cost to you.
+I only recommend stuff that will genuinely boost your travel experience, so thanks for your support—you're awesome!